Peter and Eileen Caddy and Dorothy Maclean

 The Findhorn Ecovillage is a constantly evolving model used as a teaching resource by a number of universities and school groups.
 The Findhorn Foundation College was established to provide a vehicle for academic programmes and to host students and study groups from the local area and around the world.

 In 1997 the UN recognised the Findhorn Foundation as a Non-Governmental Organisation associated with the Department of Public Information.
 The Findhorn Foundation is an active participant in a variety of UN activities and events.

-founded in 2009, is the Ecovillage benefit charity; developing, protecting & improving the Community’s social & environmental sustainability and well-being — currently through our Affordable Housing, Carbon Offsetting, Community Care programs — and providing active support of new community projects.
+founded in 2009, is the Ecovillage benefit charity; developing, protecting & improving the Community’s social & environmental sustainability and well-being — currently through our Affordable Housing, Carbon Offsetting, Caring Community programs — and providing active support of new & innovative community projects.
 If you have any ideas you want to kick around, click here! or .

-And if you feel called to support PET’s beneficiaries, you can donate your time and/or resources.
-For more information about the possibilities click here or c/o “supporting PET”.
+And if you feel called to support PET’s beneficiaries, you can donate your valuable time and/or resources.
+For more information about all the possibilities click here or c/o “supporting PET”.